 The standardized plans are the same benefits regardless of insurance company.
 Premiums do vary.

-In 2020, Plan F will be discontinued, however those with a Plan F policy will be able to keep their plan.
-2018 Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare.
+In 2022, Plan F will be discontinued, however those with a Plan F policy will be able to keep their plan and those that were eligible for Medicare prior to 1/1/2020.
+2023 Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare.